 Continuing online anti-vax / 'health freedom' movement post-COVID-19.
 Documented family-severance patterns and substantial financial extraction via supplement and supplement-protocol sales.

-Umbrella entry for the 'conspirituality' phenomenon — overlap of wellness, conspiracy theory (especially QAnon), and online religious-influencer communities.
-Documented extensively in the Conspirituality podcast.
+Umbrella entry for the 'conspirituality' phenomenon — the post-2020 alignment of wellness, anti-vax, conspiracy theory (especially QAnon), and online religious-influencer communities.
+Documented extensively in the Conspirituality podcast (Beres, Remski, Walker, 2020-present).
+Multiple documented family-severance patterns where wellness-influencer followers absorb QAnon eschatology and become unrecognisable to their families.

 Online 'incel' (involuntarily celibate) community.
 Documented links to multiple violent terror incidents.
 Distinct online radicalisation pipeline.